 Weh established CSI in 1979 and is responsible for the company’s growth and diversified aviation services.
 He also served as a career Marine Corps Reserve Officer, retiring a Colonel.
 His active service includes three wars, Vietnam to Iraq, and the U.S. expedition into Somalia.
-He has served on numerous boards and civic organizations and was appointed by the Secretary of Defense as Chairman of the Defense Board for Employer Support of the Guard and Reserve, 2002-2003.
+He has served on numerous boards and civic organizations and was appointed by the Secretary of Defense to the Defense Business Board in 2020.
+He previously served as Chairman of the Defense Board for Employer Support of the Guard and Reserve, 2002-2003.
 Weh was named one of New Mexico’s Business Weekly’s “Top CEO’s” in New Mexico in 2012.
 Weh was also the Republican U.S. Senate nominee for New Mexico in 2014.
 He holds B.S. and M.A. degrees from The University of New Mexico and completed executive programs at The U.S. Foreign Service Institute and Massachusetts Institute of Technology.

-Collins joined CSI in 2013 and is responsible for the oversight of the daily operations of the company.
+Collins joined CSI in 2013 and is responsible for the oversight of the company’s daily operations.
 Prior to joining CSI, Collins worked for United Airlines where he was a senior Captain qualified in four different aircraft.
-He is also a Major General in the Marine Corps Reserve, and an F/A-18 Hornet pilot.
-In the latter capacity, he currently serves as the Assistant to the Commander of the North American Aerospace Defense Command (NORAD) in Colorado Springs.
-In the event of an attack on North America, he would advise the Commander or Secretary of Defense or even the President.
+He is a retired Major General in the Marine Corps Reserve, and served as an F/A-18 Hornet pilot.
+As a Major General, he served tours as the Assistant to the Commander of US Northern Command & North American Aerospace Defense Command (NORAD) in Colorado Springs and previously as Commanding General of the 4th Marine Air Wing.
 Collins is a veteran of the Persian Gulf War, and campaigns in Iraq and Afghanistan.
-He holds a B.A. degree from St. Olaf College, and completed the Aviation Safety Senior Officer Course at the Naval Post Graduate School, Monterey, CA, among numerous other PME courses.
+He holds a B.A. degree from St. Olaf College and was recognized by the College with the distinguished alumni award, He is a graduate of the Aviation Safety Senior Officer Course at the Naval Post Graduate School, Monterey, CA, among numerous other Professional Military Education courses.

 Dunn is responsible for CSI’s Business Development and Service functions, including management of the external resources CSI employs to support its business development activities.
 He is a Lieutenant Colonel in the U.S. Army National Guard and a Senior Aviator flying the UH-60 Blackhawk.
 He has served yearlong deployments in Kosovo, Afghanistan and Iraq and served along the Mexican border as part of Operation JUMPSTART.
 He has been with CSI since 2001 and holds a B.B.A. from Stephen F. Austin State University.